emrgnt-cmplxty/fermi/docs/docs/4.tools/welcome.md

 sidebar_label: 🏠 Home
 ---

 Welcome!
-The Axion ecosystem has a complete set of tools for you to make the most out of the Axion network.
+The Fermi ecosystem has a complete set of tools for you to make the most out of the Fermi network.
 In this page you will find:

 1. [Wallets](https://www.mynearwallet.com/) to handle your assets.
 2. [Explorers](explorer.md) to quickly obtain information from the blockchain.
 3. Websites to simplify creating and participating on governance projects.
 4. Tools to query [past information](indexer4explorer.md) from the blockchain as well as [real time events](events.md).
-5. Developer tools to deploy and interact with contracts such as the [Axion CLI](cli.md) and [Axion JavaScript API](/tools/near-api-js/quick-reference).
+5. Developer tools to deploy and interact with contracts such as the [Fermi CLI](cli.md) and [Fermi JavaScript API](/tools/near-api-js/quick-reference).

 <hr class="subsection" />